kartavyamantri/Marketing-Campaign-Analysis/README.md

 # Marketing Campaign Dashboard

-This project demonstrates how to clean and analyze raw advertising data from CSV files, and then transform it into an interactive business intelligence dashboard using **Power BI**.

-The goal is to provide marketing managers with actionable insights such as campaign performance, CTR, Total Clicks, per hour data, etc.
+This project focuses on analyzing and predicting user ad clicks to uncover actionable marketing insights.
+It involves **data cleaning, exploratory data analysis (EDA), and interactive dashboard creation** to understand user behavior, campaign performance, and engagement patterns.

+The goal is to build a data-driven foundation for improving ad targeting and optimizing campaign strategies.

 ---